 salt and pepper, optional and to taste (noting that the soup is already quite salty)

 Bake for about 50 minutes, or until golden browned on top and edges have crisped up.
-Remember that if cooking in cast iron, there is a notable carryover cooking effect so food will continue to cook in the skillet and don't wait to pull frittata from oven until it's very browned because with carryover cooking factored in, it may become over-done.
+If cooking in cast iron, there is a notable carryover cooking effect and food will continue to cook in the skillet, so don't wait to pull frittata from oven until it's very browned because with carryover cooking factored in, it may become over-done.
 Allow fritatta to cool in the skillet for at least 10 minutes before slicing and serving, which allows it to set up and will be less messy when sliced.
 Leftover fritatta may be wrapped in plasticwrap or stored in an airtight container in the refrigerator for up to 3 days.

 Fritatta is vegetarian and gluten-free, provided soup used, or any optional ingredients used, are vegetarian and gluten-free.